Campfire Recipes with Local Chefs

 As Tom Waits once said, “nothing beats a campfire and a can of beans”.
 Far be it from us to question the wisdom of Waits, but sometimes you need a little more oomph in your camp cooking.

-Tourism Saskatchewan challenged local chefs Milton Rebello (Skye Café and Bistro), Jenni Lesnard (Wanuskewin) and Jodi Robson (Great Canadian Baking Show finalist) to take the traditional camping meal and come up with something even more delicious.
+Tourism Saskatchewan challenged local chefs Milton Rebello, Jenni Lessard and Jodi Robson to take traditional camping meals and come up with something even more delicious.
 Is it possible to improve on the humble but tasty bush pie?
 We think they nailed it.

 Caramelized Crab Apple, Onion, Sage and Brie Bush Pie